mahek320/Milestone-1/Ansible_Eks.md

   type: LoadBalancer
 ```
-12. manually run ansible-playbook and check if service is created in kubernetes server, and get external ip of service to host application.
+13. Manually run ansible-playbook and check if service is created in kubernetes server, and get external ip of service to host application.